Pam McConnell: Political career

-In 1994, she left the school board and was elected to Metro Toronto Council in a close race.
+In 1994, she left the school board and was elected to Toronto City Council in a close race.
 With the amalgamation of Toronto with five suburban municipalities in 1997, she was forced into a tough election.
 With wards electing two councillors each, she faced fellow New Democratic Party (NDP) incumbents Jack Layton and Peter Tabuns, edging out Tabuns for the second councillor position by just over two hundred votes.
 With Tabuns and Layton nominated as the "official" NDP candidates by the ward's NDP association, McConnell's decision to run caused her to be estranged from her fellow New Democrats for a period, and she supported Liberal-backed Barbara Hall as a candidate for Mayor of Toronto in the 2003 municipal election against New Democrat David Miller.

 She maintained her membership in the NDP, however, and became more active with the party since 2003.
 She was a Miller ally since the election and, served as chair of the Toronto Police Services Board from 2004 to 2005 overseeing the selection of a new Toronto police chief Bill Blair.
 She also served as vice-chair of the board.

 McConnell has also been an advocate of children's issues on city council.

 McConnell served as a member of Toronto City Council for Ward 28 from its creation in 2000, and was re-elected every term until her death.
 In November 2013, she briefly became a subject of national and international news coverage when Mayor Rob Ford, during council debate on November 18 around him of discretionary powers following his drug use scandal, got up out of his chair and began to run in the council chamber, bumping into McConnell and knocking her to the ground.

 McConnell is credited for her role in advocating poverty reduction and the Regent Park revitalization.
 She championed the development of an aquatic centre in Regent Park.
-Two million dollars of the cost the new centre was directed through section 37 funding (a part of the Planning Act which allows the city to recieve community benefiting funding from developers) from the construction of the Trump International Hotel and Tower.
+Two million dollars of the cost the new centre was directed through section 37 funding (a part of the Planning Act which allows the city to receive community benefiting funding from developers) from the construction of the Trump International Hotel and Tower.
 In a 2012 interview, Donald Trump described McConnell as a "tough negotiator" and a "terrific representant for her district", and credited her for securing the funding for the centre from his development.

 Following the 2014 Toronto municipal election, new mayor John Tory appointed McConnell as one of four deputy mayors representing the city, and in 2015 he selected her as the champion of the city's poverty reduction strategy.
 McConnell is credited for her role in advocating poverty reduction and the revitalization of the Regent Park neighbourhood.